fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 - For any prime number `p`, homology is determined over the finite field ``GF(p)`` with `p` elements.

-ConleyDynamics also allows for the computation of *relative homology*.
+`ConleyDynamics.jl` also allows for the computation of *relative homology*.
 In the case of relative homology, together with the simplicial complex ``K`` one has to specify a closed subcomplex ``K_0``.
 Intuitively, the relative homology ``H_*(K,K_0)`` is the homology of a new space, which is obtained from ``K`` by